fastlane/fastlane/README.md

 A benefit of using `match` is that it enables you to give the developers of your team access to the code signing certificates without having to give everyone access to the Developer Portal:

-1. Run `match` to store the certificates in a git repo
+1. Run `match` to store the certificates in a Git repo
-2. Grant access to the git repo to your developers and give them the passphrase
+2. Grant access to the Git repo to your developers and give them the passphrase
 3. The developers can now run `match` which will install the latest code signing profiles so they can build and sign the application without having to have access to the developer portal
 4. Every time you run `match` to update the profiles (e.g. add a new device), all your developers will automatically get the latest profiles when running `match`